chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 I also learned about the importance of the community.
 An example is if you have a problem, you can ask the community.
 Not everything can be answered from StackOverflow, Medium, or AI (ChatGPT).
 You might have to contact the person who wrote the code and ask them or anyone related.
 Communication is not hidden for SWEs.

 ## Conclusion
 I hope this post is helpful for those who are learning and those who are curious about how to build a backend.
 Stay tuned!
+I'm starting on a new cool project.
 I will write more about my learning in the next posts.

 If you want to collaborate or hire me to solve your problems, please contact me at [locvicvn1234@gmail.com](mailto:locvicvn1234@gmail.com).
 I'm also open to any feedback and questions.